radlinskii/donkeytype/README.md

 ### Configuring

-For now there are only two options that are read from config.
+For now there are only three options that are read from config.
 Configuration will grow when more features are added (_different modes_, _different languages_, _configuring colors_).

 Default config looks like this: